This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for homemade chamoy sauce laid out on the counter.

-• Dried Hibiscus: dried hibiscus flowers, this is commonly used for making teas or other drinks.
+• Hibiscus: Dried Hibiscus flowers are commonly used for making teas or other drinks (like our Agua de Jamaica).
 When these dried flowers are steeped in hot water they release a tart, almost cranberry like flavoring.
-They can be found in Mexican markets, in some markets in the Hispanic section, or online (I have purchased from Amazon before).
+Plus this is what gives that deep color that chamoy is known for.
+Find this ingredient in Mexican markets, the Hispanic section of your local market, or online.

 • Lime Juice: always go for freshly squeezed lime juice without any additional sweeteners or ingredients added.